sayedather/MagentoSetup/README.md

-# MagentoSetup
+# Magento Setup
-Steps to install magento 2 on a fresh Ubuntu 20 Installation
+Steps to install magento 2.4.4 on a fresh Ubuntu 20.04 or 22.04 Installation